 Cyber security is consistently amongst the top-rated threats when business leaders consider their enterprise risks.
-Posing material risks to business continuity, data integrity, and the wellbeing of employees and customers, a successful data breach can undermine in hours the confidence that the organisation has built with its customers and suppliers over years of service.
+Posing material risks to business continuity, data integrity, and the wellbeing of employees and customers, a successful data breach can undermine in hours the confidence that the organization has built with its customers and suppliers over years of service.

 In the past year global travel has rebounded from its COVID torpor.
 In GBTA’s January 2024 poll of travel professionals, 84% of buyers indicated that their travel spending in 2023 surged significantly (33%) compared with 2022.
 Our analysis of travel across the International SOS client base similarly indicates a 35% increase in international travel in 2023.

-Organisations owe a duty to their employees (and their customers) to protect the personal information they hold.
-Effective cyber-security programmes are an important part of managing compliance with data protection regulations such as Europe’s General Data Protection Regulation (GDPR) and the California Consumer Protection Act (CCPA).
+Organizations owe a duty to their employees (and their customers) to protect the personal information they hold.
+Effective cyber-security programs are an important part of managing compliance with data protection regulations such as Europe’s General Data Protection Regulation (GDPR) and the California Consumer Protection Act (CCPA).
 Employee awareness training can reduce the risk of cyber incidents, minimising the time and expense of managing an incident and reducing the risk of repercussions such as fines and reputational impact.
-ISO 31030 advises providing travellers with guidance on information security precautions along with other guidance, such as health and security, to help reduce disruptive events.
+ISO 31030 advises providing travelers with guidance on information security precautions along with other guidance, such as health and security, to help reduce disruptive events.

 1. Educate and Train Employees on Cyber Hygiene